Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks

-In Ref.~\cite{41} quantum walks were first used to study exciton transfer dynamics in FMO complex interacting with a thermal bath.
-Later, Hoyer, et. al., in Ref.~\cite{Hoyer_2010} used a master equation approach with pure dephasing to model exciton transfer in FMO.
-In Ref.~\cite{QSW_def} a more general form of quantum walk called the quantum stochastic walk(QSW) which is adaptable to include classical effects either only dephasing or both incoherence and dephasing was introduced.
-A QSW interpolates between classical random walk(CRW) and continuous-time quantum walk (CTQW) through a single parameter $\omega$. $\omega$ is a measure of the amount of dephasing and/or incoherence built into the QSW.
-Later in Ref.~\cite{QSWalk} QSW was used to model FMO and results were compared with Ref.~\cite{Hoyer_2010}.
+Regardless of the origin whether vibronic or excitonic, the efficiency of the photosynthetic process has been a mystery.
+Speculation has been rife that the exciton may not be following a classical random walk to get to the reaction center before its conversion to energy~\cite{Jim}.
+Rather the antennae molecules could be operating via a search strategy called the quantum walk~\cite{41}.
+A quantum walker takes all possible paths, (like a superposed atom in the two-slit experiment) as opposed to classical random walker who must choose a single route.
+This gives quantum walk an advantage in the sense that it spreads with rate proportional to the time taken as compared to classical random walk which spreads as square root of time.
+The exciton transfer seen at life sustaining temperatures of $300~K$ is thus aided via a quantum walk process which apparently takes place in presence of dephasing and/or incoherence.\\ In Ref.~\cite{41} quantum walks were first used to study exciton transfer dynamics in FMO complex interacting with a thermal bath.
+Later, Hoyer, et. al., in Ref.~\cite{Hoyer_2010} used a master equation approach with only incoherence to model exciton transfer in FMO.
+In Ref.~\cite{QSW_def} a more general quantum walk called quantum stochastic walk (QSW) was introduced.
+QSW is versatile and includes classical effects, either only dephasing or only incoherence or both incoherence and dephasing.
+QSW interpolates between classical random walk (CRW) and continuous-time quantum walk (CTQW) through a single parameter $\omega$. $\omega$ is a measure of the amount of dephasing and/or incoherence built into the QSW.
+Later in Ref.~\cite{QSWalk}, QSW was used to model FMO and results were compared with Ref.~\cite{Hoyer_2010}.